rabbitverse-commits/CIS185-THE-NEWER-ONE-/Week 2 assignment/README.md

 NOTES AND OTHER THINGS FOR THIS ASSIGNMENT.
 OK so, I guess this is like a diary where I'll just write down all my thoughts since I have once again, failed to manage my time well because now I'm scrambling to get this done.
-Kind of wish assignments were due at midnight for those of us who have other personal reasons that get in the way, but it's still partially my fault for not managing mytime well.
+Kind of wish assignments were due at midnight for those of us who have other personal reasons that get in the way, but it's still partially my fault for not managing my time well.
 ANYWAYS!

 October 8th, 2025, @ 8:41 PM